 Red sandstone escarpments rise up 2,000 feet above the river as it carves a 45-mile course of raging rapids through three dramatic canyons and Dinosaur National Monument.
 Students will have the opportunity to encounter towering cliffs and petroglyphs from the Fremont Indians, who called these canyons home over 1,000 years ago.

-Deeper in some spots than the Grand Canyon, Desolation Canyon is characterized by spectacular rock formations, ancient Indian rock art and abandoned ranches including the McPherson Ranch (once frequented by Butch Cassidy’s Hole-in-the-Wall gang).
-The tiered rock walls of Desolation give way to the earthy bluffs of Gray Canyon, creating a striking contrast in scenery for the last 25 miles of the journey.
+Deeper in some spots than the Grand Canyon, Desolation Canyon is characterized by spectacular rock formations, petroglyphs, and abandoned ranches.
+The tiered rock walls of Desolation give way to the earthy bluffs of Gray Canyon, creating a striking contrast in scenery.

 The San Juan River in southern Utah, a major tributary of the Colorado River, flows 83 miles through the deeply incised sandstone slick rock country of the Colorado Plateau in many tight bends.
 The San Juan is world renowned for archaeological sites of ancient Indians featuring both petroglyphs and spacious cliff dwellings accessible on side hikes from the river.
 The San Juan River is also well known for its exquisite natural scenery as you’ll soon find out once you are deep within the towering canyon walls.